 If the person keeps on chasing you – the crucial option is to find ways to outrun the attacker.
-Running is the best thing to implement even if you’re strong because you don’t know what is inside of the opponent.
-Additionally, you’ve more chances of survival by running than opting for attacking back.
+Running is the best thing to implement even if you're strong because you don't know what might happen next.
+Additionally, you've more chances of survival by running than attacking back.

 Yes, you can't be always present-minded, sometimes you might be preoccupied and can't ascertain what's happening in the environment.

 According to a vlog published by Scott Babb (an illustrious member of the Libre fighting group ) after a rigorous experiment on knife attacks portrays that